gr2ws/roomsync-app/README.md

 - Register and login with email/password
 - Create and manage user profile with preferences (budget, room type, location)
 - Browse property feed with search and filter options
-- View detailed property information with photos, amenities, and Google Maps location
+- View detailed property information with photos, amenities, and location
-- Save favorite properties
-- Submit rental applications
+- Submit rental applications (requires admin verification)
 - Track application status
-- Chat with property owners
+- Contact property owners with native SMS platform
 - Leave reviews and ratings for properties
-- Receive notifications about applications and messages
+- Receive notifications about applications and other events

 ### Owner (Property Owner)
 Users who list their properties for rent.

 **Capabilities:**
-- Register as property owner (requires admin verification)
+- Register as property owner
-- Add new property listings with photos, amenities, pricing, and location
+- Add new property listings with photos, amenities, pricing, and location (requires admin verification)
 - Manage existing property listings
 - View and respond to rental applications
-- Chat with potential renters
+- Get in contact with potential renters via native SMS messaging platform
 - Monitor reviews and ratings on their properties
 - Receive notifications about applications and messages
 - Note: All listings require admin approval before going live